immersive-web/webxr/explainer.md

 The WebXR Device API provides information about the current frame to be rendered via the `XRFrame` object which developers must examine each iteration of the render loop.
 From this object the frame's `XRViewerPose` can be queried, which contains the information about all the views which must be rendered in order for the scene to display correctly on the XR device.

 `XRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `XRSession`'s `requestAnimationFrame()` method.
+The first time `requestAnimationFrame()` is called for a session a new `XRFrame` is created internally.
+Subsequent calls to `requestAnimationFrame()` will all use the same `XRFrame` until the frame callbacks are run.
+At that point the next `requestAnimationFrame()` call will create a new `XRFrame` and the cycle repeats.

-When the callback function is run, it is passed both a timestamp and an `XRFrame` containing fresh rendering data that must be used to draw into the `XRWebGLLayer`s `framebuffer` during the callback.
+When the `requestAnimationFrame()` callback functions are run, they are passed both a timestamp and the active `XRFrame`, which will contain fresh rendering data that must be used to draw into the `XRWebGLLayer`s `framebuffer` during the callback.

 `XRFrame` objects act as snapshots of the state of the XR device and all associated inputs.
 The state may represent historical data, current sensor readings, or a future projection.
 Due to it's time-sensitive nature, an `XRFrame` is only valid during the execution of the callback that it is passed into, and once control is returned to the browser any active `XRFrame` objects are marked as inactive.
 Calling any method of an inactive `XRFrame` will throw a [`NotAllowedError`](https://heycam.github.io/webidl/#notallowederror).

+The `XRFrame` also keeps a copy of the  `XRSession`'s "render state" at the time it was created, such as `depthNear/Far` values and the `baseLayer`.
+This captured render state is what will be used when the frame is being composited by the XR hardware.
+Any changes the developer makes to the session's render state after the frame is created will not be applied until the the next `XRFrame` is created.

 The timestamp provided is acquired using identical logic to the [processing of `window.requestAnimationFrame()` callbacks](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#run-the-animation-frame-callbacks).
 This means that the timestamp is a `DOMHighResTimeStamp` set to the current time when the frame's callbacks begin processing.
 Multiple callbacks in a single frame will receive the same timestamp, even though time has elapsed during the processing of previous callbacks.
 In the future if additional, XR-specific timing information is identified that the API should provide it is recommended that it be via the `XRFrame` object.